Boca Raton Parks: 7 Places to Play, Admire Nature in Florida

 This top among Boca Raton parks serves as a local leader for environmental conservation, education and research.
 Over 200,000 people visit the nature center to see aquariums, butterfly garden, sea turtle rehab center and stroll 20 acres of protected areas.

 Start with a trip to the nature center, which features interactive exhibits and gardens.
-Walk Ashley Trail and visit Butterfly Garden, home to several different species.
+Walk Ashley Trail and visit Butterfly Garden, home to different species.
 Then stop by four outdoor saltwater aquariums.
 Each feature natural and man-made habitats that represent the community.
 To get an in-depth look, attend an event.
 Gumbo Limbo Nature Center hosts daily guided walks, feedings and expert talks.

 Red Reef Park